altaga/Portable-Hacking-Station-RPI/README.md

 * Female Header.
 * USB cable to MicroUSB.
 * Smartphone.
-    - Android supports Bt serial and WiFi ssh
+    - Android supports Bt serial and WiFi ssh.
-    - iPhone supports only WiFi ssh
+    - iPhone supports only WiFi ssh.
 * Powerbank 5v.
 (min 2000 MAh to ensure the card can turn on at least 2 hours).
 * Any external network card, I use an AirLink101 (AWLL3028).